jgarties/cabi-competition/README.md

 Seeing none, we will create new columns to help us manipulate the data.

 The new date columns will help us summarize by year, quarter, and month.
-We need quarter because the micromobility dataset is summarized by quarter.
+We need the quarter because the micromobility dataset is summarized by quarter.

 The ‘duration_mins’ column uses the ‘started_at’ and ‘ended_at’